Lazarus ‘Laz’ Lake‘s real name is actually Gary Cantrell and this relative man of mystery has made a huge impact on the ultrarunning scene.

 Now living with his wife Sandra on a farm near Bell Buckle, Tennesse, he no longer runs, but usually walks five to 10 miles a day.
 In 2018 he first walked 3,300 miles across the USA from Newport, Rhode Island, to Newport, Oregon before attempting something similar in mid-2024 as we mentioned earlier.

 Lake was an accountant before retiring in 2011, but is now busier than ever as a race director.
-As well as the Barkley Marathons, Lake’s roster includes Big Dog’s Backyard Ultra, the Barkley Fall Classic, Strolling Jim 40, Vol State 500k and Heart of the South Mystery Run.
+As well as the Barkley Marathons, Lake’s roster includes Big Dog’s Backyard Ultra and the Barkley Fall Classic.

-These races are renowned for their difficulty and often have unconventional entry requirements, but Lake’s creations are something of a phenomenon and their popularity only seems to be increasing.
+These races are renowned for their difficulty and often have unconventional entry requirements, but Lake’s creations are something of a phenomenon and their popularity continues to increase exponentially.

 Close to impossible